Helping Injured Construction Workers Since 1971

 Dealing With Uncooperative Insurance Companies

 Insurance companies are in business to make money.
 That means they have to collect more insurance premiums than they pay out in losses.
 As a result, insurers often claim injuries aren’t as serious as they are or are the result of a preexisting condition.
-At Bailey & Burke, we’re prepared for tactics used by claims adjusters to reduce or avoid paying claims.
+At The Law Offices of Bailey & Burke, we’re prepared for tactics used by claims adjusters to reduce or avoid paying claims.
 That’s why our attorneys work with investigators and experts to provide facts and evidence clearly and convincingly to the insurance company, so they cannot deny or avoid or client’s claim.